 Matt’s Reuben is the lunch item that steals the show, however.
 Lean, thinly sliced corned beef is placed between two slices of marble rye, griddled with just a little butter, and dressed with Swiss cheese, thousand island dressing, and plenty of sauerkraut.
 The mustard served on the side makes this creation even better.
 All of the lunch sandwiches are accessorized with potato chips by default, with the option to upgrade for a small price to either a cream coleslaw or a macaroni salad with a nice sprinkling of black pepper to enliven this normally plain side.

 The beverage selection is limited, but the fresh-squeezed orange juice, always perfectly sweet and slightly pulpy, is a dependable choice.
 Fresh apple cider is sometimes available as a seasonal special, and honey lemonade, sometimes augmented with muddled berries, is a good choice with any of the lunch entrees.
 RC Cola is the offbeat soda choice on the menu.
 Coffee is available with unlimited refills, but don’t expect any espresso drinks.
-It’s just good straightforward coffee.
-The Tempe location is the only Matt’s (so far) with beer and wine.
+It’s just good straightforward coffee, roasted in Cave Creek and yet another ingredient of local provenance.

-With its lakeside location in Tempe, as well as an off-rail restaurant in the Biltmore area of Phoenix and an outlet at Sky Harbor Airport, Matt’s Big Breakfast has grown well beyond the confines of its original building in Downtown Phoenix.
+With several suburban locations either already operating or opening soon, as well as an outlet at Sky Harbor Airport, Matt’s Big Breakfast has grown well beyond the confines of its original building in Downtown Phoenix.
 Now, there’s even talk of potentially franchising the concept outside of Arizona.
-That’s quite a departure from the modest and minimalist origins of the restaurant, but a testament to it success as well.
-Breakfast may often be the most cautious meal of the day, but there’s no reason it can’t sometimes be the best one.
+That’s quite a departure from the modest and minimalist origins of the restaurant, but a testament to its success as well.
+For many, breakfast may often be the most cautious meal of the day, but there’s no reason it can’t sometimes be the best one.

 116 E. Garfield St., Phoenix AZ 85004